FDA & CDC Authorize COVID-19 Boosters for Eligible Individuals

 Schedule an appointment today.

 Boosters can be administered at least 5 months after the 2nd dose of an initial series of Pfizer for individuals 12 years or older.
-Individuals 12-17 are only eligible for a Pfizer booster dose (no mixing and matching).
+Individuals 12-17 are eligible only for a Pfizer booster dose (no mixing and matching).
 Ages 50+ (and certain immunocompromised individuals) may receive a second booster at least 4 months after their previous booster.
-Online scheduling for booster doses for individuals 12-15 coming soon.
+Online scheduling for second boosters coming soon; walk-ins welcome now.

 Johnson & Johnson/Janssen:

-Boosters can be administered at least 2 months after the initial Johnson & Johnson/Janssen shot was administered for anyone age 18+. mRNA boosters (Pfizer or Moderna) are recommended over an additional dose of Johnson & Johnson/Janssen.
+Boosters can be administered at least 28 days after the initial Johnson & Johnson/Janssen shot was administered for anyone age 18+. mRNA boosters (Pfizer or Moderna) are recommended over an additional dose of Johnson & Johnson/Janssen.
 For more information on second boosters, visit the CDC website.

 Can I choose a different vaccine for a booster (mix and match):

-The CDC recommends a mRNA (Pfizer or Moderna) vaccine for your booster.
-Currently you can schedule a booster for the same vaccine you received for your initial series.
-If a different one is preferred, please talk to your pharmacist at the time of your appointment.
-Individuals 12-17 may only get a Pfizer booster.
+The CDC recommends an mRNA (Pfizer or Moderna) vaccine for your booster.
+You can request the vaccine for your booster when scheduling your appointment.
+Individuals 12-17 years old may receive only a Pfizer booster.